moeezramay/de-en-batch-translator-/README.md

 # German to English Category Translator

-This Python script translates German categories and their descriptions to English using the MarianMT model from Hugging Face's transformers library.
+This Python script runs completely offline after installing once it translates German categories and their descriptions to English using the MarianMT model from Hugging Face's transformers library.

 ## Features